michaelrutherford/aethergrim/README.md

-# Sunken Ruins of Grumacestus
+# Sunken Ruins of Grumacetus

 ## About
-Sunken Ruins of Grumacestus is a terminal-based roguelike game written in C++.
+Sunken Ruins of Grumacetus is a terminal-based roguelike game written in C++.

 ## Building
 In the project's home directory, run the command: